dareljohnson/check-expect/README.md

       var num_to_square = 12;
       var code_statement_A = 12 * 12;   // used in the function body

-      // check the algor1thm design of our square function, and unit test it at the same time checkExpect(square, normal_mode, 12, 144, "Square of a number");
+      // check the algorithm design of our square function, and unit test it at the same time checkExpect(square, normal_mode, 12, 144, "Square of a number");

       // Or just pass our examples